Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 "Collaboration among gifted, general, special education and related services professionals is essential to meet the varied needs of today's diverse student population."
 [23]

-Start by gathering detailed information from assessments, teachers, and parents [24].
-This should include insights into your child's strengths, weaknesses, interests, and learning preferences, giving you a complete understanding of their needs.
-Together, set SMART goals - specific, measurable, achievable, relevant, and time-bound - that address academic, social-emotional, and personal development [24].
-When appropriate, involve your child in this process to help them feel motivated and invested in their learning.
+Begin by collecting information from assessments, teachers, and parents [24].
+This should cover your child’s strengths, challenges, interests, and how they like to learn.
+Together, set SMART goals—specific, measurable, achievable, relevant, and time-bound—for academics, social-emotional growth, and personal development [24].
+When it makes sense, include your child in the process so they feel involved and motivated.

-The learning plan should include a mix of resources tailored to your child's needs.
-This could involve textbooks, online programs, interactive games, or hands-on activities that provide the right level of challenge [24].
-Regularly track progress through assessments, observations, and self-reflections, and adjust the plan as needed [24].
-Open communication between parents and educators is essential for sharing feedback and ensuring the plan stays on track [25].
-Keeping a student profile to document progress over time can also be incredibly helpful [25].
+The learning plan should use different resources that fit your child’s needs.
+This might include textbooks, online programs, games, or hands-on activities that are just the right level of challenge.
+Check progress often with assessments, observations, and self-reflection, and change the plan as needed [24].
+Parents and teachers should talk openly to share feedback and keep the plan working.
+Keeping a student profile to track progress over time can also help a lot [25].

 If you're looking for professional resources, several organizations specialize in gifted education and support.
 For example, The Gifted Child Society (TGCS), based in Ramsey, NJ, offers clinical IQ testing for children aged 4–16, along with STEAM-focused curricula and programs for gifted students from Pre-K through high school [26].
 You can also consult school counselors, psychologists, or gifted education specialists within your district [26].
 Online directories, such as those on Psychology Today or the Davidson Institute's Gifted Testers and Therapists List, can help you find qualified professionals in your area.
 Many offer sliding-scale fees or reduced-cost assessments through university counseling centers, making these services more accessible [26].